Donald Trump Team Now Says Robert Mueller Must Testify To Congress Because They Want Republicans To Grill Him

 “He says he doesn’t want to testify — doesn’t make any difference,” Florida Democrat Donna Shalala told a group of her constituents on Wednesday, as quoted by The Hill.
 “We’re going to bring him up, because he’s got to explain his report.”

 But while Shalala’s comments were echoed by numerous other congressional Democrats, a new group emerged on Thursday as unexpected advocates in favor of compelling Mueller to testify — Republican backers of Donald Trump.
-As The Daily Beast online magazine reported, Fox News host Sean Hannity — a longtime, staunch supporter of Trump — and others are now clamoring for Mueller’s testimony, because they believe that congressional Republicans will humiliate Mueller.
+As The Daily Beast reported, Fox News host Sean Hannity — a longtime, staunch supporter of Trump — and others are now clamoring for Mueller’s testimony, because they believe that congressional Republicans will humiliate Mueller.

-“If you are wondering whether or not Mueller is open to transparency, accountability in this deeply flawed investigation, think again,” Hannity said on Wednesday, quoted by The Daily Beast, after Mueller made his first and final public statement as special counsel.
+“If you are wondering whether or not Mueller is open to transparency, accountability in this deeply flawed investigation, think again,” Hannity said on Wednesday, as quoted by The Daily Beast, after Mueller made his first and final public statement as special counsel.
 “Oh, Bob Mueller does not want to answer questions [from] Jim Jordan, Mark Meadows, Matt Gaetz, and other Republicans.”

 Trump’s personal attorney, former New York Mayor Rudy Giuliani, also said on Thursday that he would “dare” Mueller to testify, and subject himself to cross-examination by Trump loyalists in the House of Representatives, according to Fox News.